NealeAust/Work-Day-Scheduler/README.md

 2. HTML - Ensure there are links to Day.js, jQuery, jQueryUI and Bootstrap.

 3. HTML - Add a value = 9 to 16 against the 8 separate time-blocks.
 This simplifies interactivity with JavaScript; importantly establishing past, present and future time-blocks and colour coding accordingly.

-4. JavaScript: Use coding and dayjs() to automatically display the current day and date (dddd, MMMM, d) at the top of the planner.
+4. JavaScript - Use coding and dayjs() to automatically display the current day and date (dddd, MMMM, d) at the top of the planner.

-5. JavaScript: Use dayjs() to automatically return the hour 'now'.
+5. JavaScript - Use dayjs() to automatically return the hour 'now'.

-6. JavaScript: Use jQuery methods and interactivity with HTML to write a conditional statement to establish if each hour in the schedule is past, present or future.
+6. JavaScript - Use jQuery methods and interactivity with HTML to write a conditional statement to establish if each hour in the schedule is past, present or future.

 - This triggers a change event, which changes the colour of one or more time-block rows.